joan0fsnark/creator-docs/content/en-us/production/monetization/game-passes.md

 ## Monetizing Passes

 After you [create a Pass](#creating-passes), you can configure its settings to monetize it.
+Please note -- ownership of the experience is necessary for toggling sales and adjusting price.

 To monetize a Pass: